brownag/soilvctrs/README.md

                 x   = c(37,38,37), y = c(34,35,36), # - XY coordinates
                 z   = c(203,224,212))               # - elevation

+# construct a soil_layer from a data.frame-like object
+horizons <- soil_layer(layers)

 # construct a soil_profile vctr from data.frame-like objects
 profiles <- soil_profile(layers, sites)
 ```

-The primary goal is to demonstrate concise soil-themed classes that “just work” with `tidyverse` principles.
-The author is not an expert in the internals of `vctrs` (or the new `geovctrs` package) so he expects to learn much more about both in the process of expanding this package.
+The primary goal of this package is to demonstrate concise soil-themed classes that “just work” with `tidyverse` principles.
 There is an opportunity to show "new" ways soil algorithms can be implemented: using efficient vctrs representations of properties and geometry.

 #### Classes defined by this package

 The current `soilvctrs` implementation represents parts of soil descriptions as S3 `vctrs::rcrd` objects: `soil_layer` and `soil_profile`.

-`soil_profile` instances contain a list of `soil_layer` in the field `$profile` with length zero or more. `geom` fields are defined at both profile and layer levels to visualize and analyze associated data and can also be zero-length.
+`soil_profile` instances contain a `vctrs::list_of` `soil_layer` in the field `$profile` with length zero or more. `geom` fields are defined at both profile and layer levels to visualize and analyze associated data and can also be zero-length.

 ##### `soil_layer`

-An empty `soil_layer` is the fundamental building block of all `soilvctrs`.

-A `soil_layer` contains three fields: `pid` (profile ID: _integer_), `hid` (layer or horizon ID: _integer_), `geom` (layer or horizon geometry: _geovctrs_rect_). `geom` is computed from the input boundary data -- currently the constructor only supports 1-dimensional profiles (Z only); this is temporary.
-The attributes describe the column names in the input data that were fed into fields of the same name; containing the profile ID, horizon ID and upper and lower (depth axis) boundaries, respectively.
-This basic `geom` concept is (probably?) extensible to complex geometric representations of the `soil_layer` (and thus the `soil_profile`) via nested `geovctrs`, the `sf` package or ???
+A `soil_layer` (with non-empty geometry) contains three fields: `pid` (profile ID: _integer_), `hid` (layer or horizon ID: _integer_), `geom` (layer or horizon geometry: _geovctrs_rect_). `geom` is computed from the input boundary data.
+If you use the constructor without any input data, you obtain a `list_of<soil_layer>` vector.

 ```
 soil_layer()

-# soil_layer<0> with 3 fields and 4 attributes
-# Fields: pid, hid, geom
-# Attributes: pid, hid, ztop, zbot
+# <list_of<soil_layer>[0]>
 ```

-`soil_layer` objects with length greater than zero can be constructed from data (`data.frame` subclasses + metadata) via `soil_layer()`.
-The default result of this public constructor is a `list` not a `soil_layer`.
+`soil_layer` vectors with length greater than zero can be constructed from data (`data.frame` subclasses + metadata) via `soil_layer()`.
 Each element of the `list`, presuming there were valid data entered, is a `soil_layer` with length equal to the appropriate number of layers grouped into vctrs by `pid`.

 Note that the internal constructor `.new_soil_layer` is hidden -- but can be used via `soilvctrs:::.new_soil_layer`.
-Let me know if you have use cases where it is valuable to have this public -- say to build a single `soil_layer` vctr with several unique `pid` values?
+Generally, it is thought that the `soil_layer` method producing the geometry and keeping parity with `pid` will be convenient.
+One can concatenate different parts of single-`pid` vectors together using `c`.

 ```
 layer <- data.frame(pid = c(1,1,2), ztop = c(0,10,0), zbot = c(10,50,50))

-soil_layer(layer)
+the.layers <- soil_layer(layer)
+the.layers

+# <list_of<soil_layer>[2]>
 # [[1]]
-# soil_layer<2> with 5 fields and 4 attributes
+# soil_layer<2> with 5 fields and 1 attributes
 # Fields: pid, hid, ztop, zbot, geom
-# Attributes: pid, hid, ztop, zbot
+# Attributes: pid
 #
 # [[2]]
-# soil_layer<1> with 5 fields and 4 attributes
+# soil_layer<1> with 5 fields and 1 attributes
 # Fields: pid, hid, ztop, zbot, geom
-# Attributes: pid, hid, ztop, zbot
+# Attributes: pid

+# 2nd layer from first profile, 1st layer from 2nd profile in same vctr
+c(the.layers[[1]][2], the.layers[[2]][1])
 ```

-In default cases it is expected that unit-width rectangular geometries are used for horizon/layer representation.
-In this case the primary geometric variable is vertical depth thickness of a layer.
-This allows for easy re-scaling for plots, analysis etc.

-Applying scaling factors to width in this model is analogous to applying depth-weighting while preserving the geometry in Z -- though this is probably not going to be used much, it is an interesting angle to consider for a set of profile geometries tessellated along an axis.

 ##### `soil_profile`

 The `pid` field matches the `pid` found in the `soil_layer` vector `profile`. `geom` is a `geovctrs_xyz` ternary coordinate.
 Three additional attributes (beyond those created in the `soil_layer`) can be found in the `soil_profile` -- these are the names of the columns in the input data that contained X, Y and Z coordinates of the site.

-Currently attributes are the only way to "track" provenance of data that gets funneled into the standard field names.
-This is in lieu of a true coordinate reference system / units / ability to handle metadata properly. _The metadata concept is likely to undergo significant revision soon with above things being addressed._

 You can use the `plot` method directly on a `soil_profile` to see all profiles tessellated and colored based on layer index.
+If unit-width rectangular geometries are used [default, currently not easily modifiable] for horizon/layer representation the primary geometric variable by layer is vertical depth "thickness."
+Applying scaling factors to width in this model is analogous to applying depth-weighting while preserving the geometry in Z. It is an interesting angle to consider for a set of profile geometries tessellated along an axis.

 ```
 > soil_profile()